-- A. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees/officials, paid salaries, and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Performance: Obtained the listing of employees from management, and received management's representation in a separate letter that the listing is complete.
-Randomly selected 5 employees and agreed paid salaries to authorized salaries/pay rates per the personnel files.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries, and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

+Performance: Obtained the listing of employees and their related salaries from management and management's representations that the listing is complete.